 Because cancer screening tests are few and current screening tests are specific to a given organ, developing a reliable, simple test that could detect multiple cancers has been a goal of cancer research for decades.

 When cells in the body die, their contents are released into the blood.
-Cell-free DNA (cfDNA) is DNA that has left the nucleus of a cell and floats freely in the blood.
+Cell-free (cfDNA) is that has left the nucleus of a cell and floats freely in the blood.
 While everyone has some amount of cfDNA in their blood from normal cells, the blood of people with cancer may have some abnormal cfDNA from cancer cells.
-This DNA is often called circulating tumor DNA or ctDNA.
+This is often called circulating tumor or ctDNA.